-The Coastal Comeback Plan is the University’s plan for resuming face-to-face academic instruction on campus in Fall 2020.
+The Coastal Comeback Plan is the University’s plan for resuming face-to-face academic instruction.

 You have questions, and we are working every day to get you answers and continuously develop and update this plan in a manner that is safe and responsible.
 Refer to this website and your CCU email inbox regularly for updated information.